curtisxk38/pygame-DodgeGame/README.md

 pygame-DodgeGame
 ================
-A game where dodge the spheres thrown at you
+A game where you dodge the spheres thrown at you

 I got a lot of help from Mekire's pygame samples